 Winter camping in an RV can be a gratifying experience, especially in parts of the US where the weather is snowy and cold, but not extreme.
 But finding this balance is a challenge.
 In the Great Lakes region, stunning snow-covered landscapes provide a wonderland setting, but extreme weather fluctuations can make for risky winter RVing.
 Southern states offer winters so mild you can enjoy summer activities in the off-season — like biking or boating — but these locales lack the wintry backdrop we picture at the mention of winter camping.

 The Pacific Northwest (PNW) is an exciting middle-ground.
 The colder environment allows for a proper winter experience, but it’s often milder — wet instead of iced-over, snowy at high elevation but usually temperate once out of the mountains.
 Then there’s the coast which offers its own unique winter camping experience.

-So if you get the winter RV camping bug this season, consider a PNW adventure, and prepare with these winter RV camping and travel tips.
+So if you get the winter RV camping bug this season, consider a Pacific Northwest road trip or adventure, and prepare with these winter RV camping and travel tips.

 Leave the house prepared for winter camping.